txt/se21/docs/00hello.md

 # History

-Once apon a time:
+Once upon a time:

--  "users" and "requirements" were considerd to be outside of the scope of SE.
+-  "users" and "requirements" were considered to be outside of the scope of SE.
 And then..
 - "compiling" was considered not safe practice for programmers.
 And then...
 -  "testing" was seen as "someone else's problem" (the test team).
 And then...
 -  "operations" was seen as "someone else's problem" (the field engineers and the maintaince team).
 And then...
--  "AI" was seen as seperate to SE.
+-  "AI" was seen as separate to SE.
 And then...

 See other trends, below: